netsec-ethz/scion-apps/README.md

 Pkg contains underlaying library code for scion-apps.

-- appnet: simplified and functionally extended wrapper interfaces for the SCION core libraries
+- pan: Policy-based, path aware networking library, wrapper for the SCION core libraries
-- appquic: a simple interface to use QUIC over SCION
 - shttp: glue library to use net/http libraries for HTTP over SCION
 - shttp3: glue library to use quic-go/http3 for HTTP/3 over SCION
+- quicutil: contains utilities for working with QUIC
 - integration: a simple framework to support intergration testing for the demo applications in this repository